araminian/networking-in-go/chapter3/README.md

   `net.OpError` is a struct that implements the `net.Error` interface.
 It contains the `Op` field which is a string that describes the operation that failed, and the `Net` field which is a string that describes the network type.

+### Timeout
 - the default `Dial` function doesn't have a timeout.
-It's better to Control the timeout.
+It's better to Control the timeout, so we can use `net.DialTimeout` function.

   - `net.Dialer` is a struct that implements the `net.Dialer` interface.
 It contains the `Timeout` field which is a time.Duration that describes the timeout.
   - `Control` is a function that is called with the network, address, and a `syscall.RawConn` interface.
 It returns an error.
 The `syscall.RawConn` interface is a wrapper around a `syscall.Conn` struct.
 The `syscall.Conn` struct is a wrapper around a `net.Conn` struct.